danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

   - "Building an AI Blog Editor with Claude Skills"
 ---

 Taking a break from my usual tech/programming topics to cover something far more difficult.
 I recently celebrated a birthday, and with it came the usual question: What do you want for your birthday?
-This year, given everything that's happened, the answer wasn't a thing you could wrap.
+This year, given everything that's happened, the answer wasn't something that could be wrapped.

-What I want is for more patients and caregivers facing cancer to hear about one idea: That cancer may have a metabolic dimension, maybe even a root cause that the genetic paradigm has missed, and this may be why cures built on genetics remain so elusive.
+What I want is for more patients and caregivers facing cancer to hear about one idea: That cancer may have a metabolic dimension, maybe even a root cause that the genetic paradigm has missed, and this may be why cures targeting DNA mutations remain elusive.
 Cancer is really hundreds of different diseases, and the case for a metabolic root cause may be stronger for some than others.
 So I'll narrow to the one I've spent this year caregiving through: [glioblastoma](https://my.clevelandclinic.org/health/diseases/17032-glioblastoma).

 <aside class="markdown-aside">
 Nothing in this post should be considered medical advice.
-I'm a software engineer, not a doctor or a scientist.
+I'm a software engineer, not a doctor or scientist.
 This is a personal story, what I've learned and experienced as a caregiver, not a treatment plan for anyone else.
 </aside>

 ## A Year Ago